 Clinton Vessel Interaction Project

-The only option for Cape size vessels leaving WICT in the current channel configuration is to navigate the flood tide through the Clinton Channel.
-The use of this route requires vessels to pass within 80 metres of other vessels moored at the RGTCT wharf.
+At the time, the only option for Capesize vessels leaving WICT was to navigate the flood tide through the Clinton Channel.
+The use of this route required vessels to pass within 80 metres of other vessels moored at the RGTCT wharf.

-The passing of vessels in such close proximity causes the water to displace and results in vessel interaction.
-The force of the water may be strong enough to break mooring lines and, in extreme circumstances, cause a vessel to break away from its berth, resulting in vessel collisions.
+The passing of vessels in such close proximity caused the water to displace and resulted in vessel interaction.
+The force of the water was potentially strong enough to break mooring lines and, in extreme circumstances, cause a vessel to break away from its berth, resulting in vessel collisions.

-The Clinton Vessel Interaction Project (CVIP) aims to provide a permanent solution.
+However, these were not sustainable mitigation measures so GPC undertook the Clinton Vessel Interaction Project (CVIP) to provide a permanent solution.

 Economic, environmental and social sustainability underpins everything we do.
-As such, GPC has worked to ensure environmental monitoring is a significant component of this project and will include (but is not limited to):
+As such, GPC worked to ensure environmental monitoring was a significant component of the project and included:

 The Port of Gladstone is a Priority Port Development area within the Great Barrier Reef World Heritage Area.
 The CVIP is consistent with the Reef 2050 Long-Term Sustainability Plan (Commonwealth of Australia 2015).

-This project is a controlled action and has received Federal Government approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) following a detailed assessment.
+This project was a controlled action and received Federal Government approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) following a detailed assessment.
 This approval was received in July 2019 with State Government approval received in March 2019.

-In addition to comprehensive environmental monitoring being performed by GPC staff, we have engaged third party environmental specialists to undertake the works and to provide technical advice.
+In addition to comprehensive environmental monitoring being performed by GPC staff, we engaged third-party environmental specialists to undertake the works and provide technical advice.

-Gladstone Ports Corporation is undertaking turbidity (water clarity) and light monitoring at a range of sites throughout Port Curtis to ensure comprehensive environmental monitoring during delivery of the Clinton Vessel Interaction Project.
+GPC undertook turbidity (water clarity) and light monitoring (BPAR) at a range of sites throughout Port Curtis to ensure comprehensive environmental monitoring during delivery of the project.

-At these sites, we have installed equipment linked to a telemetry system so we can keep a close eye on the readings and minimise any impact to the environment and sensitive receptors (such as seagrass) through a range of proactive measures.
+At these sites, we installed equipment linked to a telemetry system to allow us to closely monitor the readings and minimise any impact to the environment and sensitive receptors (such as seagrass) through a range of proactive measures.

-It is important to note there are several factors that can have profound effects on turbidity and light parameters, such as tides, wind and rain, which can cause them to exceed their respective limits.
+It is important to note there were several factors that can have profound effects on turbidity and light parameters, such as tides, wind and rain, which caused them to exceed their respective limits.

-If limits are exceeded, we will proactively initiate investigations to determine the likely cause/s of elevations and work closely with third party experts and regulators.
+When limits were exceeded, we proactively initiated investigations to determine the likely cause/s of elevations and worked closely with third-party experts and regulators.